Overview of Oracle Cloud Infrastructure Identity and Access Management

 instance-family in the Networks compartment.
 She creates a virtual cloud network (VCN) with a single subnet in that compartment.
 She also sets up an Internet gateway for the VCN, and updates the VCN's route table to allow traffic via that gateway.
 To test the VCN's connectivity to the on-premises network, she launches an instance in the subnet in the VCN.
 As part of the launch request, she must specify which compartment the instance should reside in.
 She specifies the Networks compartment, which is the only one she has access to.
 She then confirms connectivity from the on-premises network to the VCN by logging in to the instance via SSH from the on-premises network.

 Leslie terminates her test instance and lets Jorge and Cheri know that the VCN is up and running and ready to try out.
 She lets them know that their compartments are named Project-A and Project-B respectively.
 For more information about setting up a cloud network, see Networking.
-For information about launching instances into the network, see Overview of the Compute Service.
+For information about launching instances into the network, see Compute.

 Compartment Admins Set Up Their Compartments